StatisticalProgrammer2020/Project-1-Dataquest/README.md

 # Project-1-Dataquest
 This is my first guided project using Dataquest which uses COVID data in order to analyze COVID trends worldwide.
 This project makes use of data structures in R in order to determine which countries have had the highest number of postiive cases against the number of conducted tests.
+The following concepts were applied in order to answer the given problem:
++ vectors
++ lists
++ dataframes
++ matrices

+# Data source
+The source of the data can be found here: https://www.kaggle.com/lin0li/covid19testing

+The dataset to be used contains 10,903 rows and 14 columns.

 # Variables
 - Date: date of data collection